 Britain’s Pilgrim Places Book

 We have now sold over 10,000 copies, and have printed a third print run.
-The book continues to inspire pilgrims all over Britain, who perhaps want to leave the weighty tome in their glovebox in order that they can find a pilgrim place wherever they go in Britain, or indeed plan a pilgrimage from their armchair.
+The book continues to inspire pilgrims all over Britain, who perhaps want to leave the weighty 608-page tome in their glovebox in order that they can find a pilgrim place wherever they go in Britain, or indeed plan a pilgrimage from their armchair.

 This year we have been exploring partnerships with various organisations and individuals.
 In terms of academic research, Eleanor O’Keeffe, used the BPT as a case study for a report on ritual innovation under Covid in Britain.
-We are also now working with Swansea University researcher, Jaeyeon Choe, on how pilgrimage tourism can help post COVID recovery in Wales.
+We are also now working with Swansea University researcher, Jaeyeon Choe, to provide data about how pilgrimage tourism can help post COVID recovery in Wales.
 We provided photos of pilgrim places for the Cambridge University Divinity Faculty Shared Sacred Landscapes Photo exhibition.
 We will be working with Rurallure over the next year, a company working to improve the cultural and digital infrastructure for rural heritage on European pilgrimage routes.
 We worked to promote the ‘Listening to the Land’ pilgrimage to Glasgow – a group of 20 artists and performers walking nine weeks up the ‘Spine of Albion’ from Southampton to the Glasgow COP26 conference.
 They produced a theatrical performance of their journey that gets to the heart of what long-duration pilgrimages do.
 Our work with English Heritage continues and they will be promoting pilgrim routes across England in their 2022-23 Annual Handbook.

 Thanks to a supporter of BPT, William Cash, in September Guy met with senior government ministers, Culture Secretary Oliver Dowden and Conservative Party Chairman Ben Elliott (Levelling Up minister Michael Gove also saw the papers), to persuade them to focus more funding on improving walking infrastructure in Britain, most notably accommodation.
 They recognise the importance of walking for the health of the nation in so many ways – physical, mental, economic – and understandably wanted to focus attention on Levelling Up areas, such as Preston, Bolton, Stoke and Bradford.
 We are yet to see what will come from this, and our ideas are now in the hands of the Tourism department.